 Artist Guided Tour

-I always wanted to provide an artist tour for my exhibition, but since coronavirus is still not leaving us alone.
-I have decided to create an online guided tour for people who are curious to know more about me and my works.
+Coronavirus is continuing its spread across the world and Hong Kong has new social distancing regulation.
+Therefore I have decided to create an online guided tour for people who are curious to know more about me and my works.